smartdevicelink/sdl_core_guides/docs/Getting Started/Multiple Transports Configuration/index.md

 # Setting Up Multiple Transports

-The Multiple Transports feature allows apps connected to Core to start another connection over a different transport for certain services (for example, an app connected over bluetooth can use WiFi as a secondary transport for video streaming).
-This guide will walk you through how to configure the multiple transports feature using the `smartDeviceLink.ini` file.
+The Multiple Transports feature allows apps connected to SDL Core to start another connection over a different transport for certain services.
+For example, an app connected over Bluetooth can use WiFi as a Secondary Transport for video streaming.
+This guide will walk you through how to configure the Multiple Transports feature using the `smartDeviceLink.ini` file.

 ## Initial Setup

-Modify the following lines to `smartDeviceLink.ini`
+Modify the following lines in `smartDeviceLink.ini`.

-- To enable multiple transports in Core
+- To enable Multiple Transports in Core:

 ```
 [MultipleTransports]